salmasafirar/comparison-between-CPU-and-GPU-on-Image-Processing-operations/README.md

-# comparison-between-CPU-and-GPU-on-Image-Processing-operations
-Performance Comparison Analysis of CPU and GPU in Negative Filter, Thresholding, and Brightening Filter Operations.
+# Performance Comparison Analysis of CPU and GPU in Negative Filter, Thresholding, and Brightening Filter Operations.
+In the modern era, with increasingly advanced technology triggering the continuous development of various computational paradigms, image processing techniques have become indispensable for society's manipulation of images to meet informational requirements.
+The Graphics Processing Unit (GPU) has emerged as a prominent parallel computing alternative that offers enhanced computer performance compared to the Central Processing Unit (CPU) through the utilization of a graphics card.

+The study analyzed GPU parallel computing techniques using the Compute Unified Device Architecture (CUDA) and compared performance results with CPU sequential computing employing OpenCV.
+Experiments were conducted, implementing image processing techniques for negative operations, thresholding, brightening, and pixelization.

+The study demonstrated that image processing for negative operations exhibited an average runtime difference of 46 seconds between parallel and sequential computing.
+For thresholding operations, this difference amounted to 3.2 seconds, while for brightening operations, it was approximately 38.5 seconds.
+Pixelization operations took 0.507 seconds.